andreanovnikita/perfectcrypt/README.md

 /usr/lib/perfectcrypt/crypt --generate` and rebuilds the initramfs (`update-initramfs -u`).

-After installing the package, simply run dpkg-reconfigure perfectcrypt.
-This will automatically:
-Generate /etc/perfectcrypt/password_hash using echo your-password | /usr/lib/perfectcrypt/crypt --generate
-Update the initramfs by running update-initramfs -u in the background.

 ## How does it work?

 The package replaces /lib/cryptsetup/askpass with a custom script.